-It’s a time of year when many set goals and go out, pursuing and achieve them.
+It’s a time of year when many set goals and go out, pursuing and achieving them.

 You will know what group you fall into.
 I know mine.

-Firstly, get clarity on what you want to achieve and secondly, taking action.
+Firstly, get clarity on what you want to achieve, and secondly, take action.

 It’s those people who have clarity in the direction who know where they want to go and how to take action that manufacture change who succeed the quickest.

-I’ve been setting and achieving goals since 2003 and have throughly enjoyed the process.
+I’ve been setting and achieving goals since 2003 and have thoroughly enjoyed the process.